Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund-Auth-Capture.md

 # Auth/Capture Refund

 Commerce Hub supports authorization messages for online refund transactions.
-This allows a merchant to process an authorization request and a subsequent capture at a later time.
+This allows a merchant to process an authorization request and a subsequent capture at a later time using the Commerce Hub transaction identifier or [merchant transaction identifier](?path=docs/Resources/Guides/BYOID.md).

 Similar to [charges]((?path=docs/Resources/API-Documents/Payments/Charges.md), online refunds can be initiated as a refund, pre-auth, or capture which is defined in the request by sending the `captureFlag` in `transactionDetails`.